transpect/xproc-util/html-embed-resources/README.md

 This step takes an HTML file and embeds the referenced files via data URI or style element into the HTML.

+The step also tries to load external HTTP file references.
+If a file reference cannot be embedded, the original file reference remains.

 ## Ports